rgdonohue/us-counties-and-maga/README.md

 ## Key Findings from Spatial Analysis

+> **⚠️ PRELIMINARY ANALYSIS**: These data graphics and statistical findings are from early-stage exploratory analysis and should be considered preliminary.
+Full model specifications, robustness checks, and peer review are ongoing.
+County-level associations do not imply individual-level behavior (ecological fallacy).

-Our exploratory spatial data analysis (ESDA) reveals significant geographic clustering in both community distress and Trump voting patterns:
+Our exploratory spatial data analysis (ESDA) reveals significant geographic clustering in both community distress and Trump voting patterns, with strong positive correlations:

 <div align="center">